 A Mental Health Day Treatment Service for Children means nonresidential care provided on prescription of a physician in a clinically supervised setting that provides case management and an integrated system of individual, family and group counseling or therapy or other services assembled pursuant to an individually prepared plan of treatment that is based upon a multi-disciplinary assessment of the client and his or her family and is designed to alleviate emotional or behavioral problems experienced by the client related to his or her mental illness or severe emotional disturbance.

-See Wisconsin Administrative Code Chapter DHS 40.04; on receipt of an application for initial certification or renewal of certification, the department shall review the application and its supporting documents; designate a representative to conduct an on-site survey of the program, including interviewing program staff.
-Within 60 days after receiving a completed application for initial certification or renewal of certification, the department shall either certify the program if all requirements for certification are met or deny certification if any requirement has not been met.
+See Wis.
+Admin.
+Code § DHS 40.04(1) Initial Certification Requirements.
+On receipt of an application for initial certification, DHS shall review the application and its supporting documents and designate a representative to conduct an on-site survey of the program.
+Within 60 days after receiving a completed application for initial certification, DHS shall either certify the program if all requirements for certification are met or deny certification if any requirement has not been met.

-The following applications are required for certification of a Day Treatment Services for Children Program:
+The following application is required for certification of a Day Treatment Services for Youth Program:

 Caregiver Background Check – This process is not required if the program is being added to an existing certificate